fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 14

+* Create Sign-In UI by creating `SignInNavItem` to be placed in the navigation bar.

+---

 ## Chapter 13

 * Create higher order component for Toast by creating a new component to wrap each main view to add the `Toast` functionality, i.e., `ToastWrapper`.